equinox-project/equinox-js/apps/docs/docs/examples/contact-preferences.md

 # Contact preferences

-This decider is used in integration tests for MessageDb and DynamoStore
+This decider is used in integration tests for MessageDb

 ```ts
 import * as Mdb from "@equinox-js/message-db"